Icon-class cruise ship

-The Icon class (formally Project Icon) is a planned class of cruise ships ordered by Royal Caribbean International and to be built by Meyer Turku in Turku, Finland.
-Royal Caribbean plans to have 3 Icon-class ships by 2030.
+The Icon class (formally Project Icon) is a class of cruise ships ordered by Royal Caribbean International to be built by Meyer Turku in Turku, Finland.
+As of 2024 this class is the largest cruise ship class ever constructed.
+Royal Caribbean plans to have at least five Icon-class ships, which will include Icon of the Seas (entered service in 2024), Star of the Seas (entered service in 2025), Legend of the Seas (entering service in 2026).
+Furthermore, there are orders for still unnamed fourth and fifth ships (planned to enter service in 2027 and 2028).
+It also has an option for two additional ships.

 History

 On 10 October 2016, Royal Caribbean and Meyer Turku announced an order to build two ships under the project name "Icon".
-The first two ships are planned to be delivered in the second quarters of 2022 and 2024.
-The ships will be classified by DNV GL.
+Icon of the Seas was delivered on 27 November 2023, and the second ship, Star of the Seas, was delivered in July 2025.
+The ships will be classified by DNV.

 Royal Caribbean applied to register a trademark for "Icon of the Seas" in 2016, which was at the time suggested as an indication of the name of the first ship.

 On 2 July 2019, Royal Caribbean announced an order for a third ship in the "Icon" class.
-The third ship is planned to be delivered in 2025, one year after the second "Icon" ship.
+The third ship is planned to be delivered in 2026, one year after Star of the Seas.

 Steel-cutting for Icon of the Seas began on 14 June 2021, and the keel was laid on 5 April 2022.

-Steel-cutting for the second "Icon" class ship began on 15 February 2023.
+Steel-cutting for the second Icon-class ship, Star of the Seas, began on 15 February 2023.
+Parts of the ship are built at Meyer Werft, Papenburg and also at Gdańsk shipyard Marine Projects Ltd.

+Icon of the Seas arrived in her home port of PortMiami on 10 January 2024 for the first time after leaving Europe in December, with the inaugural passenger sailing occurring on 27 January 2024.

+Steel-cutting for the third Icon-class ship, Legend of the Seas, began in January 2024.

+In August 2024 an order for a fourth ship to be delivered in 2027 was announced and options for two additional ships.

+In September 2025, Royal Caribbean announced an order for a fifth Icon Class ship, scheduled for delivery in 2028.

 Design

-The ships will employ fuel cell technology, to be supplied by ABB Group, and be powered by liquefied natural gas, with a gross tonnage of 200,000 GT.
+The ships will be powered by liquefied natural gas, with a gross tonnage of about 250,800 GT.
 Ships will contain other alternative energy features, like the use of fuel cells to produce electricity and fresh water.
-It will have a capacity of 5,600 berths.
+They will have a capacity of 5,600 berths.

+The Icon class is the first Royal Caribbean ship to feature a parabolic bow design, which is intended to aid stability and provide smoother motion.

 In 2020, the director of projects and facilities at Nassau Cruise Port said that the specifications for the Icon class indicate it would be larger than the Oasis class.
 Later, in May 2022, Royal Caribbean confirmed that Icon of the Seas would be bigger than the Oasis class.